hybridsjs/hybrids/docs/component-model/localization.md

 #### Keys

 It is recommended to use the default message in origin language as a key.
-It provides a seamless integration with existing code, and allows keeping the code understandable.
+It ensures seamless integration with existing code and maintains its understandability.
 For the duplicates with different meaning you can use context feature.
 To support plural forms, you can create selective translations for your origin language and use `msg` helper.

 ```javascript
 import { localize } from "hybrids";